The Unsinkable Molly Brown (musical): Plot

-Now in sophisticated attire, Molly and J.J. are adjusting to a new life and high society in Denver ("Beautiful People of Denver / The Sacred 36").
-Molly attempts to cozy up with The Sacred 36, Denver's most elite families, led by Louise Sneed-Hill, only to get an icy reception.

 Molly, J.J., and their maid Mary Nevin sit at their very empty table after everyone has declined their invitation to dine with them.
 Refusing to get her spirits down, Molly devotes herself to using her wealth to help others in Denver ("Share the Luck / He's My Friend - Reprise").
 She joins the suffrage movement and moves a judge to petition the governor for juvenile offenders to receive different treatment.

 When the local paper publishes a rumor that Molly plans to run for Congress, J.J. confronts her about neglecting their marriage and children.
 Molly fires back, telling him he needs to be less competitive with her ("I'd Like to Change Everything About You").
 Julia, Vincenzo, Arthur, and Erich surprise them with a visit - just as Mrs. Sneed-Hill and the other women of The Sacred 36 arrive for tea with Molly.
 Mrs. Sneed-Hill is horrified by the lowly company Molly keeps.
 J.J. accuses her of hypocrisy and reveals that her father was a smelter.
 Julia calms Mrs. Sneed-Hill's nerves with a "Cuppa Tea" that has a secret ingredient - whiskey.
 The tea party is a great success.
 After the high society ladies leave, J.J., Erich, Arthur, and Vincenzo argue over the miners forming a union, which J.J. staunchly opposes.
 Molly sides with the union, further enraging J.J.